 I am “Too good at goodbyes”, but not with Southeast Asia

-So all of us know the male-version of Adele, Sam Smith, has debuted his new addicted single “Too good at goodbyes”, which I find really similar to my travel style.
+So all of us know the male-version of Adele, Sam Smith with his addicted single “Too good at goodbyes”, which I find really similar to my travel style.
 However, I still can’t make it with Southeast Asia, because there are many small little things following me back home after the moment I waved goodbye to this land.

 It can easily become a hit, just like Sam’s song, your first Southeast Asia vacation.
 The colors are brighter, the smells are sharper, and the sounds are clearer.
 Every sense seems so much more in focus than it was back home.
 And excluding the majestic and insanely beautiful landscape, there are things, just lil’ things, chasing you all the road, going right into your mind and heart.
 And we’re about to tell you that the things you first balked at will be some of the things that you’ll miss most once you’ve gone.